Last updated on December 26, 2022

 What Is a Diamond Laser Inscription?

-Diamond laser inscription is a unique combination of letters and numbers engraved on a diamond’s girdle, a narrow portion of a diamond separating the top (crown) and bottom (pavilion) parts of the stone.
+Diamond laser inscription is a unique combination of letters and numbers engraved on a diamond’s girdle, a narrow portion separating the top (crown) and bottom (pavilion) parts of the stone.

-Laser inscription is done by a very fine, precise laser beam to write a grading report number that helps to identify a particular stone among others.
-It is also used to write customized personal messages or even graphics on a diamond weighing 0.18 carat and more.
+Laser inscription is done by a fine, precise laser beam to write a grading report number that helps to identify a particular stone.
+It is also used to write customized personal messages or even graphics on a diamond weighing 0.18 carats and more.
 There is a cost associated with diamond inscriptions.

 The inscription does not impact a diamond’s quality or light performance.
 It is invisible to the naked eye and can only be seen with a jeweller’s loupe (a trained eye) or special diamond inspection tools using 20x magnification.

-The size of the characters in an inscription is determined by the hight of the girdle, meaning the bigger the diamond, the easier to read the inscription.
+The size of the characters in an inscription is determined by the height of the girdle, meaning the bigger the diamond, the easier it is to read the inscription.